krish10007/AI_Resume_Screener/README.md

-📝 AI Resume Screener
+📝 AI Resume Screener:

 AI Resume Screener is a Flask-based web application that helps users analyze their resumes against a job description.
 It uses TF-IDF (Term Frequency – Inverse Document Frequency) and Cosine Similarity to calculate a match score and identify matched and missing keywords.

-🚀 Features
+🚀 Features:

 Upload your resume in .docx format

 Paste the job description directly into the form